 Mr. Saw is the spouse of Madam Teoh Siew Tin.
-He has no conflict of interest with the Company and has no convictions for offences within the past ten years.
+He has no conflict of interest with the Company and has no convictions for offences within the past five years other than traffic offences, if any.

 Directors' Profile (Cont'd)